Rodrigo-Burciaga/Algorithms/README.md

-# Algorrithms
+# Algorithms
-Implementation of Data Structures, algorithms and competitions Codeforces, etc
+Implementation of Data Structures and algorithms from many sites like (Codeforces, atcoder, omegaup, GeeksforGeeks)